Title

 "Regulation of Pharmacy Practice in the Philippines" is a comprehensive law that standardizes and regulates pharmaceutical education, establishes governing bodies, outlines responsibilities and duties of pharmacists, and sets penalties for violations, ensuring compliance with regulations and standards in the practice of pharmacy.

-The Board consists of a Chairman and two members appointed by the President of the Philippines with the consent of the Commission on Appointments from nominees recommended by the Commissioner of Civil Service.
+It is composed of a Chairman and two members appointed by the President with the consent of the Commission on Appointments, drawn from nominee lists recommended by the Commissioner of Civil Service, based on bona fide professional national organizations of pharmacists certified under RA 546.

-A member must be a natural-born Filipino citizen, a registered pharmacist with at least ten years of practice, of good moral character, not affiliated with any pharmacy school faculty or financially interested in it, and a member in good standing of a national pharmaceutical association.
+A member must be (a) a natural-born citizen; (b) a duly registered pharmacist with at least 10 years in practice; (c) of good moral character and recognized standing; (d) not a faculty member of any pharmacy school/university offering pharmacy courses and without direct/indirect pecuniary interest in such schools; and (e) a member in good standing of any bona fide national pharmaceutical association.

-A person must be at least 21 years old, have passed the Board exam, and hold a valid certificate of registration issued by the Board of Pharmacy.
+The person must be at least 21 years old, must have satisfactorily passed the Board of Pharmacy examination, and must be a holder of a valid certificate of registration issued by the Board.

 Analyze Cases Smarter, Faster